sannlynnhtun-coding/sannlynnhtun-coding/README.md

 ## Hello friends 🤟, I am Sann Lynn Htun!
 We live.
 We code.
 We yoke.⚡
 🔥 C# / ASP.NET Core / Blazor 🔥

-> I am a Backend developer from Yangon, Myanmar.
-I am currently working on multiple projects at ACE Data Systems as a Team Leader.
+> I am a Senior Software Engineer based in Yangon, Myanmar, with experience leading a team on multiple projects at ACE Data Systems.

 ---